sinclairzx81/typebox/readme.md

 ### Formats

-Use the `Format(...)` function to create a custom string formats.
+Use the `Format(...)` function to create a custom string format.
 The following creates a custom string format that checks for lowercase strings.

 ```typescript
 TypeSystem.Format('lowercase', value => value === value.toLowerCase()) // format should be lowercase